-I came across the idea to make honeycomb as Christmas gifts thanks to the lovely Gail at One Million Gold Stars.
-I was inspired by the crazy glittery sugar-fest that she had bagged up as Christmas gifts.
-So not one to let an awesome idea go to waste I set about recreating the Glittery Honeycomb.
+I came across the idea to make honeycomb as Christmas gifts.
+I was inspired to make a crazy glittery sugar-fest that bagged up as Christmas gifts.
+So not one to let an awesome idea go to waste I set about making Glittery Honeycomb.

 Let me tell you, this is no easy feat.
 Dealing with boiling sugar is hard enough anyway but if you don’t get it at the right point you end up with a hardened solid rock of glittery toffee instead of light honeycomb.
 I was really struggling.
 So after my 3rd failed attempt I did some more internet research and came by this excellent step by step Instructables photo tutorial to help me get my head round the honeycomb madness.